25+ Business Goal Examples for Growing Teams

 A goal without supporting initiatives is just wishful thinking.

-We’ve seen teams set great-sounding goals - but then everyone goes back to business as usual.
+We've seen teams set great-sounding goals — but then everyone goes back to business as usual.
 To work, goals need to be tied to weekly execution: projects, tasks, check-ins, and reviews.
 Without that connection, even the clearest goals gather dust.
+The benchmark data on engagement shows this is the #1 reason teams abandon goal systems entirely.

 Real Goals Move Real Businesses